 The app recommends using an indoor, weighted flywheel bike or an outdoor bike with a stationary trainer, stable enough to support you through a full range of movements.
 There is also a follow-along Set Up Your Ride guide to ensure your workout is safe and efficient.

-The app offers a 7-day free trial before a monthly cost of roughly $10 kicks in, with the option to pay every three months (for about $25) or annually (for around $90).
-The price is very low considering the app has a variety of other workouts including running, walking, jogging, and bodyweight boot camp sessions for cross-training purposes.
+The app offers a seven-day free trial before a monthly cost of roughly $10 kicks in, with the option to pay every three months (for about $25) or annually (for around $90).
+Compared to most other online cycling classes, the price for CardioCast is low, especially when you consider that the app has a variety of other workout options, including running, walking, jogging, and bodyweight boot camp sessions for cross-training purposes.

 What Type of Bike Can I Use for Online Cycling Classes?